Maintaining Building Services

-It's useful for whoever is to maintain the system, to have access to the Operation and Maintenance (O&M) manuals from when the installation was done.
+It's useful for whoever is maintaining the system, to have access to the Operation and Maintenance (O&M) manuals from when the installation was done.
 A good O&M manual will contain information on how to operate all the systems in a building, a parts list, detailed maintenance requirements, testing/commissioning certificates and record drawings.

 The Building Services Research and Information Association (BSRIA) Guide BG79/2020 covers best practice on what you should expect to have at the handover of a building construction project, with particular focus on the O&M manuals.